le0pard/le0pard.github.io/_posts/chef/2013-01-05-chef-solo-getting-started-part-2.md

   As you remember we can redefine all these attributes in the node file.

  * definitions - a folder, which contain helpers from this cookbook.
-You can find this helper in the nginx cookbook you can find this helper:
+You can find this helper in the nginx cookbook:

 {% highlight ruby %}
 define :nginx_site, :enable => true do